junaama/gmvm/README.md

 (Note: Due to time and health issues of team members, code was submitted incomplete and untested for ETHDenver submission)

-## With the GMVM I want to conceptualize a standardized game development ecosystem where game creators can build configurable game-optimized rollups that comes with an effective execution engine out the box.
+With the GMVM we want to conceptualize a standardized game development ecosystem where game creators can build configurable game-optimized rollups that comes with an effective execution engine out the box.

 ## Architecture